hibaa-a/hibaa-a/README.md

 ### 👋 Hello, I'm Hibaa :)

-I’m a Medical Physics gradute who has recently completed a Data Analysis programme with the University of Birmingham.
-I am passionate about applying my scientific expertise with analytical and technical skills to real-world problems.

-#### Skills and Expertise

-I am proficient in Python, and have experience with data cleaning, data visualisation, statistical analysis, and machine learning techniques.
-I am also familiar with SQL, Tableau and Excel for data management.

-#### Projects and Code Samples
-On my GitHub profile, you'll find a range of data analysis projects and code samples.
+Here, you'll find a range ofprojects and code samples.
 Here are a few highlights:

 Project 1: Crime in the West Midlands | https://github.com/hibaaaldubai/Crime-in-the-West-Midlands |  A group project created for showing different visualisations of the data selected.
 Data was merged and cleaned using Python and Pandas and charts were created using Numpy and
 Matplotlib.
 My responsibilities: assisting in the data cleaning, using Google Maps API to plot crime.